pedrotgn/pyactor/doc/tutorial.rst

 and ``_ask=[]`` that include the names of the methods that can be remotely invoked in an asynchronous or synchronous way, respectively.
 In this sample we have the echo method, which is async, as no response from it is needed.

+.. note:: In this sample we have the _ask list also defined as a learning purpose,
+    but you could just not write that list if none method goes there.

 The first thing to do is define which model are we going to use.
 For the moment we are using the classic threads, so we'll call the function without parameters